ThinPotato/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**
 I think it would be beneficial to gather a larger dataset.
 Perhaps more columns in similar nature to duration, as that was the most valuable feature.
+Additionally, while using autoML did give us a slightly higher score, overall, it's probably not worth the time.
+It does make a good example as a demonstration of its weaknesses, but in terms of experimentation, I'd leave it in favor of a manually selected approach.
+If you wanted to look at this question in the opposite light, giving the autoML even more time to process would likely give us a higher model score, but again, probably not worth the time overall.

 ## Proof of cluster clean up
 **Image of cluster marked for deletion**
 I cannot screenshot it, but I have deleted my compute instance and Compute cluster under the Compute tab in the Manage section of the ML Studio.
+Check notebook for removal code...